 Read on to learn some of the treatment options you have for chickenpox scars.

 Vitamin E has long been considered a valid tool in the treatment of scars.
-Unfortunately, these claims may be overstated.
-Most studies show that it has no significant effect.
+Unfortunately, these claims may be overstated. show that it has no significant effect.
 The American Academy of Dermatology actually advises people not to use vitamin E on scars, as it could potentially worsen the appearance.

 Cocoa butter is a cream-colored vegetable fat derived from the cocoa bean.
 Its smooth, velvety texture and its ability to melt when applied to the skin make it a common ingredient in moisturizers.
 Although it contains antioxidants and can effectively moisturize skin, it’s unlikely to reduce the appearance of scars.